Menu

 Register

-Come study with Ann Musto on Tuesdays in October and November 2025 - using a very limited palette we will work quickly to draw in paint and complete 6 all prima (all at once) paintings in the studio.
+Come study with Ann Musto on Tuesdays in October and November 2025 - using a very limited oil paint palette we will work quickly to draw in paint and complete 6 all prima (all at once) paintings in the studio.

 This class will stretch your comfort zone by using a three color limited palette, execute a quick beginning from life ( still life, floral, projected landscape) and explore all the possibilities you can get from the palette when executing your painting.